-The planned asset allocation of the Sub-Fund aligned with environmental and social characteristics, as well as the Sustainable Investment commitment is reflected in the table below.
+The planned asset allocation of the Sub-Fund aligned with environmental and social characteristics and other is represented in the table below.

-The planned asset allocation is that 80% of the investments of the Sub-fund are aligned with the E/S characteristics.
-At least 20% of the investments of the Sub-Fund are sustainable investments.
-These sustainable investments contribute for example with part of their revenues to a sustainable objective, finance sustainable projects (such as green, social or sustainable bonds) or operate in a sustainable manner.
-These investments do not significantly harm other sustainable objectives.
-20% of the investments of the Sub-fund is estimated to be in the category 'other' and not used to promote E/S characteristics.
-These investments are mostly in cash, cash equivalents, derivatives used for efficient portfolio management techniques, issuers for which data is lacking and UCI's and UCITS that do not promote and that do not have a sustainable investment objective.
-Investment funds managed by a party affiliated to the Management Company that promote environmental and social characteristics similar to the characteristics promoted by this Sub-Fund are considered to be aligned with environmental and social characteristics.
+The planned asset allocation is that 70% of the investments of the Sub-fund are aligned with the E/S characteristics.
+30% of the investments of the Sub-fund is estimated to be in the category 'other' and not used to promote E/S characteristics.
+These investments are mostly in cash, cash equivalents, derivatives used for efficient portfolio management techniques, issuers for which data is lacking and UCI's and UCITS that do not promote environmental or social characteristics and that do not have a sustainable investment objective.